Goade History, Family Crest & Coats of Arms

-Kent, Sussex and Wiltshire, where the name God was found in the Domesday Book.
 Other early records include Gilbert le Gode in the Curia Regis Rolls for Berkshire in 1212; Robert Gode in the Assize Rolls of Gloucester of 1221; and Thomas le Goude in the Subsidy Rolls for Sussex of 1327.

 Early History of the Goade family

-Another 215 words (15 lines of text) covering the years 1250, 1402, 1537, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Goade History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Goade research.
+Another 167 words (12 lines of text) covering the years 1250, 1402, 1537, 1561, 1636, 1648, 1893, 1600, 1527, 1581, 1576, 1638, 1671, 1609, 1678, 1616, 1689, 1692 and 1607 are included under the topic Early Goade History in all our PDF Extended History products and printed products wherever possible.

 Goade Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Goade were recorded, including Good, Goode, Goad, Goade, Gudd, Gude, Legood and many more.

 Early Notables of the Goade family (pre 1700)

-Another 58 words (4 lines of text) are included under the topic Early Goade Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Goade Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Goade family to Ireland